johnbrumley/desma158/day-2.md

 (See here for [breakdowns](https://book.leveldesignbook.com/process/blockout#how-to-blockout) of each step )

-# A quick refresher on Unity
+# A quick refresher for navigating and working in the Unity Editor

 Unity Editor interface, we'll mainly be working in the Hierarchy, Scene, and Inspector views for building the layout